 ● Use a Pumice Stone to Gently Scrub Your Hands

-If foam remains, you can use a pumice stone to scrub your hands gently.
+If foam remains, you can use a pumice stone to rub your hands gently.
 This will help to remove any remaining residue without damaging your skin.
+After scrubbing, remove the gloves and rinse your hands in water and dish soap.

 ● Rinse Your Hands and Repeat if Necessary